 As high school was ending, graphic design became my college major.
-I needed a career backup that was related to visual arts, in case I never made it as a comic book artist.
+I needed a career backup related to visual arts in case I never became a comic book artist.
 Update: I didn't.
 After applying for a grant and some financial aid, I enrolled at a local college.
 Eighteen months later, in 2003, I graduated with an Associate Degree in Graphic Design, plus I made the Dean’s List of Excellence.
 Yeah, I'm an over-achiever, don't hate.

 The Wild Phase